iyanmv/qiskit-leaky-layout/README.md

 [![Build & Test Python Wheel Package](https://github.com/cryptohslu/qiskit-leaky-layout/actions/workflows/build.yml/badge.svg)](https://github.com/cryptohslu/qiskit-leaky-layout/actions/workflows/build.yml)

+> [!NOTE]
+> This plugin was developed to demonstrate [the importance of reproducibility in the Qiskit quantum computing workflow](https://github.com/cryptohslu/reproducible-builds-quantum-computing).
+> It shows that non-reproducibility in the transpilation process (specifically during the [layout stage](https://quantum.cloud.ibm.com/docs/en/guides/transpiler-stages#layout-stage))
+> can be exploited to encode classical information into the transpiled quantum circuit.
+If an attacker subsequently
+> gains access to the job description, this can lead to the leakage of confidential data.

-A transpilation layout plugin that can be used with Qiskit to leak information from the computer running the transpilation step to the cloud receiving the quantum computing jobs.
+A transpilation layout plugin for [Qiskit](https://github.com/Qiskit/qiskit) that demonstrates how a modified transpilation stage can be used to hide classical information in the final transpiled quantum circuit.

 Current implementation, by default, tries to encode the UTF-8 encoded string `My secret data encoded in the transpiled circuit layout.` into the transpiled circuit.